Onewheel Lawsuit: Injuries, Deaths & Claims Against Future Motion (2026)

-Onewheel electric skateboards are facing multiple lawsuits after thousands severe injuries and even deaths have been linked to a malfunction in the popular electric skateboard.
-Riders are experiencing sudden power loss, leading to nosedive accidents, broken bones, and brain injuries.
-These lawsuits claim that One Wheel's manufacturer, Future Motion, was aware of these safety defects but failed to address them, leading to a federal recall and growing lawsuits nationwide.
+Onewheel electric skateboards are facing multiple lawsuits after being linked to numerous serious injuries and Onewheel skateboard accidents, including thousands of severe injuries and even deaths.
+Riders have reported Onewheel skateboard injuries resulting from sudden power loss, leading to nosedive accidents, broken bones, and brain injuries.
+These lawsuits claim that Onewheel’s manufacturer, Future Motion, was aware of these safety defects but failed to address them, leading to a federal recall and growing lawsuits nationwide.

 Onewheel Injury & Death Lawsuit